Dr Martin Rutherford

-Martin P. Rutherford, D.C., has been in the healthcare field for over 24 years and has treated over 20,000 patients without the use of drugs or surgery.
+Martin P. Rutherford, CFMP, DC, has been in the healthcare field for over 40 years and has treated over 30,000 patients without the use of drugs or surgery.
 He has been described as enthusiastic, energetic, motivational, inspiring, and informative.
-He listens ..
+He listens and answers questions; contributes information; and is genuinely concerned with each patient’s recovery and […]

 Peripheral Neuropathy (P.N.) – burning, cramping, numbness, tingling, sharp pains in the feet and sometimes hands is becoming extremely common.
 A high percentage of cases can be reversed without surgery or medications.
 So it is still difficult to fathom the gauntlet a patient suffering from this condition must confront in an attempt to obtain a correct diagnosis or successful treatment.